 A ten minute ride deposited us at a fair-sized navigation office building where we descended a long flight of stairs down the riverbank to where a small fleet of river boats were parked.
 Our captain came out to meet us and help with the luggage before ushering us aboard.

 The boat is pretty, low-slung with a gently scooped roof, ornate carvings above and below its many open-air “windows,” curtains and 2 carved daybeds and 2 pillowed benches in the front section of the guest area.
 David and I immediately stretched out on the daybeds, and I felt like Cleopatra cruising down the Nile as we pulled away in the early light to glide past mountains thick with greenery, villages, beaches with wading water buffalo, low rapids and more.
-When the writing mood hit me, I left my daybed to set up a little office space and one of the many tables fronting pairs of chairs that looks as if they might have been lifted from a retired bus.
+When the writing mood hit me, I left my daybed to set up a little office space at one of the many tables fronting pairs of chairs that look as if they might have been lifted from a retired bus.

 We reached the cave shrine an hour out of Luang Prabang.
 Our boat docked at a woven bamboo pier below the steps to the cave.
 The cave is filled with Buddha statues of all sizes dating back to the 1600’s.
 I made a 20,000 kip donation to get a flower cone offering with candles and incense.
 Choy instructed me in the details of presenting my offering as my Korean Buddhist teaching didn’t apply to Laotian customs.
 We’ve had lots of time to chat as our boat makes its 10-hour journey today.
 Choy tells me that while Laos is 68% Buddhist, it’s 28% animist and that most people worship and observe important events like weddings and births in a fashion that’s a blend of the two.